harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 ## Some anatomy
 We call _vocal tract_ what comprises the various parts of the body used to produce speech sounds.
 It is interesting to notice that each of these body parts has its own biological function and its adaptation for speaking is only seconda, so there is no such thing as "the organ of speech".

-TODO: add images from book (general and larynx).

 ### Tools
 - Autopsy (oh well...)